lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verses 1-4.**

-1\.The Employment.
+1\.
+The Employment.
 Praise three times commended, and in three respects.

 a) With respect to God: not his works merely, but himself.